 Both home/school readers and guided reading sets, are colour banded to ensure progression both within each year group and across keystages.
 The children read books from a range a publishers to give them breadth and a greater choice of reading materials to promote enjoyment.
 Our children also take part in regular guided reading sessions to develop reading and comprehension skills.

-On the advice of Jane Jones, the OFSTED mathematics lead, we are teaching a mastery curriculum, concentrating on three main areas of study, in the following order: 1.
+We are teaching a mastery curriculum, concentrating on three main areas of study, in the following order: 1.
 Place value and number; 2.
 Calculations; 3.
 Fractions.
 The concept of the mastery curriculum works on the proviso that the majority of children work within expected levels for their year group before the next objective is taught.
 As the majority of mathematics relies heavily upon students’ knowledge of the aforementioned areas of study, classes will work at their required pace through these areas, incorporating as many inter-mathematical links to geometry, measurement, statistics, algebra and ratio.
 When all the 3 main areas of the curriculum have been taught, teachers will specifically teach each of the remaining areas, incorporating as much revision of place value, calculation and fractions as possible.

 Religious Education is a main taught subject,aiming to provide children with knowledge and understanding of the nature of religious beliefs and practices.
 More information on the Worship page, click here.